jwinarske/clang_toolchain/README.md

 The sub-architecture options are available for their own architectures, of course, so "x86v7a" doesn’t make sense.
 The vendor needs to be specified only if there’s a relevant change, for instance between PC and Apple.
 Most of the time it can be omitted (and Unknown) will be assumed, which sets the defaults for the specified architecture.
 The system name is generally the OS (linux, darwin), but could be special like the bare-metal “none”.

 When a parameter is not important, it can be omitted, or you can choose unknown and the defaults will be used.
 If you choose a parameter that Clang doesn’t know, like blerg, it’ll ignore and assume unknown, which is not always desired, so be careful.

-## LLVM_TARGETS_TO_BUILD ARM

-This is a list seperated by the pipe symbol '|'.
-The default value is 'ARM'.

-This variable setting would build LLVM/Clang that could cross-compile for machine types ARM, AArch64, x86:

-    -DLLVM_TARGETS_TO_BUILD=ARM|AArch64|X86

-LLVM by default always supports the host config.

 # References
 (1) https://clang.llvm.org/docs/CrossCompilation.html